-Preventive care, children You pay Routine childhood immunizations recommended by the American Academy of Pediatrics for members under age 22 Nothing Well-child office visits to a doctor for covered dependents up to age 18 Nothing Note: This benefit covers the office visit only, not any related services.
-Routine screenings, limited to: Nothing Blood cholesterol - one per calendar year for all members • Urinalysis - one per calendar year for all members • Body mass index testing - one per calendar year for dependent children age 2 through 21 Retinal screening exam for low birth weight premature infants as recommended by the American Academy of Pediatrics Nothing Not covered: All charges Routine testing not specifically listed as covered Routine physical checkups and related tests provided in an urgent care setting
+Preventive care, adult (continued) You pay Smoking cessation Nothing QuitPower® smoking cessation program covers up to two quit attempts per member per calendar year, including up to four counseling sessions per quit attempt and over-the-counter (OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
+Members may enroll in the QuitPower® program by calling 1-877-784-8797.
+Physician-prescribed OTC and prescription drugs approved by the FDA to treat tobacco dependence may also be obtained from a Network retail pharmacy or through our mail order drug program.
+Nothing Not covered: All charges Routine physical checkups and related tests except those listed above Routine physical checkups and related tests provided in an urgent care setting Preventive care, children Routine childhood immunizations recommended by the American Academy of Pediatrics for members under age 22 Nothing Well-child office visits to a doctor for covered dependents up to age 18 Nothing Note: This benefit covers the office visit only, not any related services.
+Routine screenings, limited to: Nothing • Blood cholesterol - one per calendar year for all members • Urinalysis - one per calendar year for all members • Body mass index testing - one per calendar year for dependent children age 2 through 21 Routine hearing exam and testing - one per calendar year Nothing Retinal screening exam for low birth weight premature infants as recommended by the American Academy of Pediatrics Nothing Not covered: All charges Routine testing not specifically listed as covered Routine physical checkups and related tests provided in an urgent care setting